How to Prepare Saffron

 How To Prepare Saffron

-There are two methods of preparing saffron to use in cooking: brewing (with hot water) and blooming (with ice).
+There are two ways to prepare saffron for use in cooking: brewing (with hot water) and blooming (with ice).

-Brewing is the traditional way and blooming is a modern technique created to preserve as much of the colour, aroma and flavour as possible, because a little is lost when heat is applied.
+Brewing is the traditional way.
+Blooming is a modern technique created to preserve as much of the saffron’s colour, aroma and flavour as possible, as a little is lost whenever heat is applied.

 Using either method, saffron can be soaked for as long as you like, including overnight, in which case cover it to avoid losing some of the aroma.
 If storing for longer than overnight, keep refrigerated.